-Below are other symptoms that you can have when you take OPDIVO® (nivolumab).
+Below are other symptoms that you can have when you take LIBTAYO® (cemiplimab).
 We are very concerned about symptoms we have marked with a check mark.
 Please call the office if you develop any of these symptoms, and consider going directly to the Emergency Room if you have any of the red-flag symptoms.

-/ Symptoms Red flags (Signs that something serious is going on that needs immediate attention) Appetite changes (not feeling hungry or wanting to eat) · If you have no appetite plus you feel faint, pass out, and/or have trouble thinking (cloudy thinking, confusion) Chest pain ·Any chest pain should be evaluated immediately Fatigue (feeling weak or tired) If you faint or have shortness of breath or chest pain Fever ·If you have a fever over 104.0°F ·If you also have breathing problems Headaches If you have a very painful headache (the "worst headache of your life"), head pain that doesn't go away after a few hours, or head pain with fever, neck pain or stiffness, and/or rash If you have head pain and changes in vision Nausea If you have uncontrolled nausea and it is limiting your ability to eat or drink Shortness of breath (difficulty catching your breath or getting enough air in your lungs) If you have any trouble breathing or worsening of your existing symptoms If you have shortness of breath plus chest pain and/or fainting If you have shortness of breath and swelling of the legs or leg pain
+✓ Symptoms Red flags (Signs that something serious is going on that needs immediate attention) Appetite changes (not feeling hungry or wanting to eat) ·If you have no appetite plus you feel faint, pass out, and/or have trouble thinking (cloudy thinking, confusion) Chest pain Any chest pain should be evaluated immediately Feeling faint If you feel faint, have pale skin, are short of breath, and/or your heart feels like it's beating fast or irregularly Fever If you have a fever over 104.0°F If you also have breathing problems Headaches If you have a very painful headache (the "worst headache of your life"), head pain that doesn't go away after a few hours, or head pain with fever, neck pain or stiffness, and/or rash If you have head pain and changes in vision Nausea If you have uncontrolled nausea and it is limiting your ability to eat or drink Shortness of breath (difficulty catching your breath or getting enough air in your lungs) If you have any trouble breathing or worsening of your existing symptoms If you have shortness of breath plus chest pain and/or fainting If you have shortness of breath and swelling of the legs or leg pain If you have shortness of breath, a cough that produces colored or bloody mucus, fever, sweating, or chills